Nukechickenu64/relapse-station/README.md

 Space Station 13 is a paranoia-laden round-based roleplaying game set against the backdrop of a nonsensical, metal death trap masquerading as a space station, with charming spritework designed to represent the sci-fi setting and its dangerous undertones.

 But you already know that!
-This however is set on an snowy, religious ancap dystopia falling apart at it's seams.
+This however is set on an snowy corporate dystopia falling apart at it's seams.
 Defend your private property - Or die trying.

 ## DOWNLOADING